vera-stoliarova/Automated-essay-scoring/README.md

 In spite of all the effort put into developing assessment guidelines (which are holistic in character and can still be interpreted ambiguously) and training experts (the training system is very formal in character), there is still a lack of assessment uniformity.
 The situation is made worse by imperfections of the assessors themselves: their qualification (which varies greatly across the country), personal traits (e.g. empathy level), rater fatigue and others.
 As a result, the discrepancy percentage in my region (according to annual reports by the Regional Examining Board) is up to 30%.

-A possible solution to the problem would be to create a tool to facilitate assessment ensuring uniformity on certain criteria.
+A possible solution to the problem would be to create a tool to facilitate assessment which could ensure uniformity on certain criteria.

 ### Possible solution - Automated essay scoring tool

-A solution to the problem seems to lie in creating an automated essay scoring tool which could (1) ease the workload and complement the lack of training for teachers, (2) provide a self-learning tool for less privileged students, (3) provide training opportunities for exam raters, (4) perspectively be used as a part of the national examination assessment system.
+My idea is to create an automated essay scoring tool which could (1) ease the workload and make up for teachers' lack of training, (2) provide a self-learning tool for less privileged students, (3) provide training opportunities for exam raters, (4) perspectively be used as a part of the national examination assessment system.

 The tool should have the following functions:

-1. Score essays on the criteria of vocabulary use, grammar, spelling and punctuation mistakes.
+1. Score essays on the criteria including vocabulary use, grammar, spelling and punctuation mistakes.

 2. Generate feedback on what types of mistakes were made by the student in the listed criteria and provide guidelines for revision.

-3. Score the level of language complexity according to the CEFR.
+3. Score the level of language complexity according to the Common European Framework of Reference.

 4. Check the appropriacy of the use of cohesive ties and generate feedback on mistakes and misuses.